Learning about cannabidiol (CBD) can be confusing, but Cornbread Hemp is here to help break down the basics.

-Hemp-derived CBD products are flooding health markets all across the US.
+Hemp derived CBD products are flooding health markets all across the US.
 Like any new craze, there’s plenty of misunderstanding, half truths, and downright lies being spread about CBD on a daily basis just about everywhere.
 How can you know for sure what you’re hearing is true?
 Here are 12 CBD facts that everyone should know when learning about CBD.

-In 1992, scientists used research about compounds found in the cannabis plant, known as cannabinoids, to discover a previously unknown system found in the body.
+In 1992, scientists used research about compounds found in the cannabis plant, known as cannabinoids, to discover a previously unknown system in the human body.
 This cell-signaling system overlays the nervous system of all mammals.
 Scientists call it the endocannabinoid system, or ECS.

-3) FACT: CBD Oil is Not the Same as Hemp Oil
+3. CBD Oil is Not the Same as Hemp Oil

 When referring to CBD oil and hemp oil you want to make sure you are getting the correct product.
 Hemp oil can refer to hemp seed oil, which is derived from seeds that contain no CBD whatsoever.
 It is basically a healthy cooking oil.

-4) FACT: CBD Does Not Get You High
+4. CBD Does Not Get You High

-5) FACT: CBD Has a Tricky Legal Status
+5. CBD Has a Tricky Legal Status

-6) FACT: The FDA Does Not Regulate CBD, Yet
+6. The FDA Does Not Regulate CBD, Yet

 Since the CBD industry is so new, the hemp market is saturated with new companies making CBD.
-Consumers need to be careful when purchasing CBD oil since there are currently no regulations in place to ensure that they are getting a safe product.
+Consumers need to be careful when purchasing CBD oil since there are currently no regulations in place to ensure that they are getting a safe CBD product.

-7) FACT: CBD is Safe if Purchased from a Reliable Source
+7. CBD is Safe if Purchased from a Reliable Source

-8) FACT: USDA Certified Organic CBD Oil is the Safest
+8. USDA Certified Organic CBD Oil is the Safest

 The only way to ensure against this is by looking for CBD products with the USDA organic seal.
 Products carrying this seal are manufactured with an organic process that guarantees the final product will be free of pesticides and other harmful contaminants.

-9) FACT: The Best CBD Companies Provide Full Lab Reports
+9. The Best CBD Companies Provide Full Lab Reports

-In addition to potency tests, visitors will find a full safety check analysis detailing tests for residual solvents, microbial contaminants, heavy metals, and pesticides.
+Cornbread Hemp puts scannable QR codes on all their products that lead directly to easy-to-read third party lab reports.
+In addition to potency tests, visitors will find a full safety check analyses detailing tests for residual solvents, microbial contaminants, heavy metals, and pesticides.

-10) FACT: CBD Comes in Many Forms
+10. CBD Comes in Many Forms

-12) FACT: The Best Hemp Comes from Kentucky
+12. The Best Hemp Comes from Kentucky

 Looking for More CBD Facts to Learn?